LandDerAufgehendenRotenSonne/PlayerDistributor/README.md

 You can also add the following flags, separated by spaces, at the end of the above line:
 - --checkMinecraftName *Checks if the Name belongs to a valid Minecraft Account*
+- --removeUncheckedEntries *Remove Entries where either Twitch or Discord is not checked from the File*